d2l-ai/d2l-en/chapter_optimization/convexity.md

 ## Properties

-Convex functions have a few useful properties.
-We describe them below.
+Convex functions have many useful properties.
+We describe a few commonly-used ones below.

 ### Local Minima Are Global Minima